discus-lang/salt/doc/reference/01-grammar.md

 Procs (Procedures) provide the statement/expression model of computation, with graph-like control flow and mutable storage cells.
 Control constructs appear as statements only, which ensures the expressions can always be flattened into straight line code during compilation.
 Storage cells are abstract, in the sense that references (addresses) to them cannot be taken.
 This means that updates can always be converted into Static Single Assignment (SSA) form.

-Blocs (Code Blocks) provide the SSA model of computation, with tree-like control flow.
+Blocs (Code Blocks) provide the pure SSA model of computation, with tree-like control flow.
 SSA is particularly easy to convert into target assembly languages such as LLVM.
 Control flow is restricted to be tree-like so that join points do not appear within the bloc body.
 Join points are expressed using calls to continuation functions, which is cleaner than using the phi-nodes of other SSA representations.
 Blocs do not support mutable storage cells, so all updates must be translated into SSA form.

 The grammar for procs and blocs shares forms for expressions.
 The common forms are listed below as `_Exp`, `_Args` and `_MapBinds`.
 These forms are intended to be instantiated to `ProcExp`, `ProcArgs` and `ProcMapBinds` for procs, and `BlocExp`, `BlocArgs` and `BlocMapBinds` for blocs.